qwak-ai/qwak-examples/transformers_conda/README.md

-# DistilGPT2 Text Generation Model with Transformers and Qwak
+# DistilBERT-based text classifier for Yelp reviews with Transformers and Qwak

 ## Overview

-This project uses a simplified version of the GPT-2 model, known as DistilGPT2, for efficient text generation.
-It's implemented using the [Qwak's Machine Learning Platform](https://www.qwak.com/)  and Transformers libraries.
+This project utilizes the DistilBERT model for text classification tasks.
+It's implemented using the [Qwak's Machine Learning Platform](https://www.qwak.com/) and the Transformers library by Hugging Face.

-It covers:
+It features:

-- QwakModel class definition
+- **Custom DistilBERT Class Definition**: Customizes the base QwakModel to work with the `distilBERT` model for text classification.

-- Model initialization
+- **Model Initialization**: Initializes the DistilBERT model with pre-trained weights using Hugging Face's transformers.
+Although initialized with pre-trained weights, the model is further fine-tuned on the Yelp Polarity dataset to adapt to the specific text classification task.

-- Text generation via Qwak's Predict API
+- **Text Classification via Qwak's Predict API**: Utilizes Qwak's Predict API for generating text based on input prompts.

-The code is designed to work seamlessly with Qwak's platform and serves as a practical example.
+The primary functionality is to classify text into predefined categories based on the trained model.
+The code is designed for seamless integration with Qwak's platform and serves as a practical example for text generation tasks.

 <br>